Backing Up Ghost Blog in 5 Steps

 # m h dom mon dow command

-Do consider the timezone when you set your Cron schedule.
+Do consider the time zone you're at when choosing your Cron schedule.

 Restoring Ghost Backup